RustyGentleman/Worldbuilding/Elfin.md

 	adj		len'ýala			tall
 noun		liza				grass
 	adj		lizala			short, small
+	verb		niliza			(of an object or thing) to shorten or cut short noun		lyerv				(of a plant) a branch or similar structure; (of a living being) a limb noun		lyeve				(of a plant) a leaf or similar structure; (of a living being) a finger or digit verb		lyeveshal		to sway; to move like a leaf in the wind noun		lyeveshal		a swaying movement noun		lyefisil			an herb; a part of a planet that can be used for medicinal effects noun		lyr				a thing or object
-	verb		zalizala			(of an object or thing) to shorten or cut short noun		lyeve				a leaf noun		lyr				a thing or object verb		ne					to cause something to happen			Can be used as a conjunction when conjugated noun		nela				(title for) a child; "young one", or "little one" noun		revya				a moon noun		vela				(title for) an unmarried person noun		venn				a rock
+	noun		lyrvash			an artificial, man-made or unnatural construct, object or material noun		lýefisil			a leaf of the silverwood tree verb		ne					to cause something to happen			Can be used as a conjunction when conjugated noun		nela				(title for) a child; "young one", or "little one" noun		nyrshyl			an individual star associated with the culture's goddess noun		rah				a predator or carnivore
+	verb		rahshal			to predate on; to hunt noun		rahshal			a hunt or chase noun		rya				an herbivore
+	verb		ryashal			to flee; to chew on or grind noun		ryashal			(the act of) fleeing; chewing, grinding noun		revya				a moon
+	noun		revyash			moonlight
+noun		vela				(title for) an unmarried person noun		venn				a rock
-	adj		vennala			(of an object or material) hard, stiff verb		nivennala		to make (some thing) hard or stiff verb		zavenn			to become hard or stiff; to tense up adj		zavennelin		(of a muscle, body or object) tense, rigid noun		vewuz				a mountain
+	adj		vennala			(of an object or material) hard, stiff verb		nivennala		to make (some thing) hard or stiff adj		vennisii			(of a place or terrain) rocky or gravely; difficult to traverse verb		zavenn			to become hard or stiff; to tense up adj		zavennelin		(of a muscle, body or object) tense, rigid noun		vewuz				a mountain
-	adj		vewuzala			large
+	adj		vewuzala			large; unmoving
-adj		waya				beautiful
+	adj		vewuzisii		(of a place or terrain) mountainous noun		vewuzisii		a highland noun		veze				a hill; the foot of a mountain adj	vezesii				(of a place or terrain) hilly, with many small mountains noun	vezesii				a hilly terrain; a foothill adj		waya				beautiful
 	noun		elwaya			beauty
 	verb		niwaya			to embelish or decorate